w3f/polkadot-wiki/docs/glossary.md

 Extrinsics that are "inherently true."
 Inherents are not gossiped on the network and are put into blocks by the block author.
 They are not provably true the way that the desire to send funds is, therefore they do not carry a signature.
-A blockchain's [runtime](#runtime) must have rules for validating inherents.
+A blockchain's [runtime](##runtime) must have rules for validating inherents.
 For example, timestamps are inherents.
 They are validated by being within some margin that each validator deems reasonable.

 ## Injected Account

-An account which is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot{.js} extension.
+An account that is not directly managed by the Polkadot UI but can be accessed through it, such as accounts controlled by the Polkadot{.js} extension.

+## Interoperability

+The ability for some sort of system to exchange and make use of information often compared to "cross-chain" technologies.

 ## Keep-Alive Check